Wichai-pan/wichai-pan.github.io/_posts/HPC/2024-11-26-HPC-Session 05-MPI.md

 ## **Historic remarks on MPI**

-- MP- = Message Passing Interface
+- MPI = Message Passing Interface
 - Prescribes a set of functions, and there are several implementations (IBM, Intel, mpich, . . . )

  - Kicked-off 1992–94